scramjs/johnny-five-elements/README.md

 <jfive-servo></jfive-servo>
 ```

-Not all elements are implemented yet, but you can expect something like the above in the future.
-See what has been implemented in the `Components` section below.
+We are currently in active development to support the entire Johnny-Five API.
+See which components have been implemented in the `Components` section below.

 ## Installation